natcap/invest.users-guide/source/urban_cooling_model.rst

     Effects of heat on human health vary dramatically across cities and it is difficult to develop a generic model within InVEST.
 See the point Valuation of the health effects in the Model limitations section for additional details and pathways to assess the health impacts of urban heat mitigation.

 References
 ==========

 Allen, R. G., Pereira, L. S., Raes, D., & Smith, M. (1998).
 Crop evapotranspiration - Guidelines for computing crop water requirements - FAO Irrigation and drainage paper 56.
 FAO, Rome, Italy.

+American College of Sports Medicine (1984).
+Prevention of Thermal Injuries During Distance Running.
+Medicine and Science in Sports & Exercise, 16(5), ix-xiv. https://doi.org/10.1249/00005768-198410000-00017

 Bartesaghi, C., Osmond, P., & Peters, A. (2018).
-Evaluating the cooling effects of green infrastructure : A systematic review of methods , indicators and data sources.
+Evaluating the cooling effects of green infrastructure : A systematic review of methods, indicators and data sources.
 Solar Energy, 166(February), 486-508. https://doi.org/10.1016/j.solener.2018.03.008

 Campbell, S., Remenyi, T. A., White, C. J., & Johnston, F. H. (2018).
 Heatwave and health impact research: A global review.
 Health & Place, 53, 210-218. https://doi.org/https://doi.org/10.1016/j.healthplace.2018.08.017